CDLUC3/ezid/doc/apidoc.2.rst

-                Recommended best practice for encoding the date value is defined in a profile of ISO 8601 and follows the YYYY-MM-DD format.
+                Recommended best practice for encoding the date value is defined in a profile of ISO 8601 and follows the YYYY-MM-DD format. dc.type      The nature or genre of the resource.
+Recommended best practice is to use a term from the DCMI Type
+                Vocabulary:

+                - Collection
+                - Dataset
+                - Event
+                - Image
+                - InteractiveResource
+                - MovingImage
+                - PhysicalObject
+                - Service
+                - Software
+                - Sound
+                - StillImage
+                - Text
    ============ =======================================================

 Metadata requirements & mapping